 Unravelling the Mysteries of Ancient Places Ebook

 To mark the occasion of our one year anniversary, Ancient Origins wanted to give something back to our readers for making it such an enjoyable website and community to be part of.
 The ebook is a compilation of exclusive articles written for Ancient Origins which explore the most enigmatic and fascinating sites on the planet.
 Contributors include guest authors Brien Foerster, Maria Wheatley, Steve and Evan Strong, Stephen Mehler, Dr Rita Louise, Gregory Sams, Hugh Newman and Lucy Wyatt; two writers: Margaret Moose and Dr Derek Cunningham; and one of Ancient Origins' own writers: April Holloway.
+Thanks to one of our readers, Marcio Godinho, who voluntarily gave his time and effort to make this book available to a wider audience, the ebook is also available for download in Portuguese.
 If you are a subscriber, and logged in, you should see a link below to download the ebook.
 If not please log in or register first and you will see the link below!
 The ebook is available in multiple formats and is optimized to be used with any e-book reader.

 Please click here to register first.
 Once logged in you will see here the link to download the e-book.